private-boolean/dartgun/README.md

 Software for the ZombieLARP dart counter mod

-Please see http://imgur.com/a/vOcmn for instructions of how to use this code.
+Please see http://imgur.com/a/vOcmn for hardware setup.

-It is provided for convenience only and no warranty is provided for it whatsoever.
+This code is provided for convenience only and no warranty is provided for it whatsoever.
+You may use it however you like.